MrQuipaca/hDC-Host/README.md

 # hDC-Host
-This is a simple website developed with HTML and CSS
+This is a simple wel designed website developed with HTML and CSS